tee-vee/strace-parser/README.md

 **Binaries can be downloaded via [Releases](https://gitlab.com/gitlab-com/support/toolbox/strace-parser/releases), or [Repository -> Tags](https://gitlab.com/gitlab-com/support/toolbox/strace-parser/tags)**

-A small tool to analyze raw `strace` data.
+A tool to analyze raw `strace` data.

-Similar to output provided by the `-c` flag, but with more details and capable of handling multiple PIDs.
+Similar to output provided by the `-c` flag, but with more detail and capable of handling multiple PIDs.

 It can generate the following metrics:
    * A summary of the top processes, including total syscalls and time spent